Google Analytics

 Make sure every JavaScript file is put in the correct order.

-Click on any event (social and traditional) from your LoginRadius interface, and it will send an event to your Google Analytics Admin-console.
-View the data and information.
-(It can take up to 24 hours for Google Analytics to show the data.)
+Click on any event (social and traditional) from your LoginRadius interface, and it will send an event to your Google Analytics Admin Console.
+You can then view the collected data and information in your GA4 reports.
+(Note: It may take some time for Google Analytics to process and display the data.)

 Analyze Basic Tracking